ParaView Data (pvd) file format and writing

 Conclusion

-WelSim is not affiliated with the ParaView, or VTK team.
-ParaView and VTK are used only as nominative references to the open-source project and software developed and released by the ParaView, or VTK team.
+WelSim is not affiliated with the ParaView or VTK team.
+ParaView and VTK are used only as nominative references to the open-source project and software developed and released by the ParaView or VTK team.

 WelSimulation LLC is an independent engineering simulation technology provider, located in Greater Pittsburgh, PA.
 Its flagship product WESLIM is a general-purpose engineering simulation software with an all-in-one graphical user interface and self-integrated features.